zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/intro-design-patterns/intro-to-design-patterns.md

 - Accept invoices from suppliers without changes required at their end while getting completely rid of paper in accounts payable in Oracle ERP Cloud
 - Receive invoices electronically from anywhere around the world through e-Invoice solution and push the invoice system of record and source attachments to ERP Cloud

-In the above usecase an Invoice along with the source Invoice attachment needs to be created synhronously as and when Invoice is uploaded by Suppliers to consider for quick Accounting process.
+In the above usecase an Invoice along with the source Invoice attachment must be created synchronously as and when Invoice is uploaded by Suppliers to consider for quick Accounting process.
 ERP Cloud REST API can be leveraged to address the Real Time Inbound Invoice creation to post it from Accounting.

 ##	Task	3: Bulk Import Integration

 FBDI is one of the ways in Oracle ERP Cloud to import data in bulk.
 FBDI stands for File Based Data Import.
-However, in some of the usecases non-FBDI Bulk Import mechanism exists for ex: Import of Accounting Transactions into Fusion Accounting Hub from 3rd party applications
+However, in some usecases non-FBDI Bulk Import mechanism exists for ex: Import of Accounting Transactions into Fusion Accounting Hub from third-party applications

 ### *Automation of FBDI Import Usecases*
-There are several scenarios where data from on-premise or external business systems needs to be imported into Oracle ERP Cloud to consummate business transactions such as
+There are several scenarios where data from on-premise or external business systems must be imported into Oracle ERP Cloud to consummate business transactions such as

 - On premise applications require to import recurring billing transaction into ERP cloud in a co-existent scenario
-- Import  daily exchange rates needs to be implemented in Oracle General Ledger to make use of the currency exchange rate interface, since it provides a convenient and automated way for multicurrency processing within Oracle ERP Cloud Financials module.
+- Import  daily exchange rates must be implemented in Oracle General Ledger to make use of the currency exchange rate interface, since it provides a convenient and automated way for multicurrency processing within Oracle ERP Cloud Financials module.
 We can make use of this interface to report financials in a common currency as well as to perform inter-company transactions between companies that have 2 different functional currencies.
 - Claims generated from on-premise insurance claim processing applications, which require the creation of Payables invoices for remitting payments
-- Bulk import of suppliers from an EBS application or from an external 3rd party enterprise applications usually from an FTP server in to Oracle Procurement Cloud
+- Bulk import of suppliers from an EBS application or from an external third-party enterprise applications usually from an FTP server in to Oracle Procurement Cloud
 - Importing Accounts Receivables Invoices

 ### **Usecase – General Ledger Import**
 Acme Corp.  has multiple business systems that they maintain for a variety of business activities each of which generates large volumes of financial transactions on a daily basis.
-Requirement is to have all of these externally generated transactions to be automatically integrated into Oracle Cloud ERP to post to the General Ledger providing a single consolidated view.
-Acme Corp. wanted an interface designed to integrate the daily GL journal transactions from the external systems to Oracle Cloud ERP via data files.
-And these transactions should be processed every day scheduled at specific times and the whole integration process needs to be automated
+Requirement is to have these externally generated transactions to be automatically integrated into Oracle Cloud ERP to post to the General Ledger providing a single consolidated view.
+Acme Corp. wanted an interface designed to integrate the daily GL journal transactions from the external systems to Oracle Cloud ERP through, by using data files.
+And these transactions should be processed every day scheduled at specific times and the whole integration process must be automated

 ### **Usecase – Import Supplier Bank Information**
 Acme Corp need to have Supplier banking information's in Oracle ERP cloud to do the payments for their invoices or bills.
 These banking information's involved Supplier Bank, Branch , Bank Account , IFSC code , BIC code and many other banking related important information's.
 Acme Corp can maintain these information in Oracle ERP Cloud manually in the supplier master but if we are importing the supplier form external application then we will definitely have the mass banking data for the supplier and the manual job is very time consuming.
 It very much important to automate the import of mass banking information of the suppliers.